ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ###  SMTP Session Example {#smtp-session-example}

-An optimal DMARC-enabled Mail Receiver performs authentication and Identifier Alignment checking during the SMTP [@!RFC5321] conversation.
+An optimal DMARC-enabled Mail Receiver performs validation and Identifier Alignment checking during the SMTP [@!RFC5321] conversation.

 Before returning a final reply to the DATA command, the Mail